-- 7.1 The Officer responsible for the purchase: - may consult potential suppliers prior to the issue of the Invitation to Tender in general terms about the nature, level, broad estimated value and standard of the supply, contract packaging and other relevant matters provided this does not prejudice any potential Candidate, and - may, where an existing contract exists, obtain from the current service provider information on service delivery aspects, but - must not seek or accept technical advice on the preparation of an Invitation to Tender or Quotation from anyone who may have a commercial interest in bidding, as this may prejudice the outcome by distorting competition and compromise the equal treatment of all potential Candidates. - 7.2 Consultation referred to in CSO 7.1 above may be initiated through the publication of a Prior Information Notice in OJEU, the electronic portal (used for tendering purposes) and/or on the "capitalEsourcing" website
+- 7.2.1 Regulations 40 and 41 allows the Council to seek the views of the market in order to prepare technical specifications and contractual terms and conditions.
+Consequently the officers responsible for the purchase: - may consult potential suppliers prior to the issue of the Invitation to Tender in general terms about the nature, level, broad estimated value and standard of the supply, contract packaging and other relevant matters provided this does not prejudice any potential Candidate, and - may, where an existing contract exists, obtain from the current service provider information on service delivery aspects. - 7.2.2 Where technical advice on the preparation of contract documentation is sought from any organisation or person(s) who may have a commercial interest in bidding, arrangements must be put in place so not as to prejudice the outcome by distorting competition and/or compromising the equal treatment of all potential Candidates.
+Where there is the likelihood that the process may be distorted or compromised then advice from the Director of Procurement & I T Strategy and the Director of Law must be sought. - 7.3 Consultation referred to in CSOs 7.1. and 7.2 above may be initiated through the publication of a Prior Information Notice in OJEU, the electronic portal (used for tendering purposes) and/or on the "capitalEsourcing" website